angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 :::

 The first one we'll touch on comes in two parts.
-The first part is related to a rules change that was enacted with the release of New Capenna in how Hideaway as a mechanic works.
+The first part is related to a rules change that was enacted with the release of *New Capenna* in how *Hideaway* as a mechanic now works.

-> Exile one of them face down and put the rest on the bottom of your library in
+> ...
+Exile one of them face down and put the rest on the bottom of your
-> a random order.
+> library in a random order.

-The change was instead of cards being replaced to your library in an order of your choosing, instead it was now randomised.
-This doesn't seem like much but it can have some significant impact if going for a classic :card[Shelldock Isle] / :card[Em] pile.
+The change was instead of cards being replaced to your library in an order of your choosing, instead it is now randomised.
+This doesn't seem like much but it can have some significant impact if going for a classic :card[Shelldock Isle] and :card[Em] pile.

-Traditionally vs a {U} based control shell you might build something like this:
+Traditionally vs. a {U} based control shell you might build something like this:

 > Pass the turn